lucasdietrich/AVRTOS/readme.md

 ### Description

 In this example, we spawn three threads (+ main thread + idle thread) :
-- Two preemptive threads : one set the led ON for 100ms and the other to OFF for the same time
+- Two preemptive threads : one set the led ON for 100ms and the other to OFF for the same duration
     - A mutex is protecting the LED access, and both threads keeps the mutex locked while waiting for 100ms.
     - both threads use the same reentrant function
 - One cooperative threads blocks the execution of all threads for 500ms every 2 seconds.